Financing our infrastructure

 Hosting and operating the Munich Personal RePEc Archive (MPRA)

 MPRA stands for the Munich Personal RePEC Archive, a preprint platform for scholarly publications in the field of economics.
 The platform was launched in 2006 and since then has been hosted by the University Library of the LMU.
-The MPRA's main purpose is to enable the transfer of bibliographical metadata from publications to the RePEc network.
+The MPRA's main purpose is the export to enable the transfer of bibliographical metadata from publications to the RePEc network.

 Directory of Open Access Journals (DOAJ)